Guerrilla Manual Online

 2.5 The Big Picture

-Unlike most aspects of computer technology, performance modeling is
+Unlike most aspects of computer technology, performance modeling is about deciding how much detail can be ignored!

-2.6 Point of Principle
+2.6 A Point of Principle

-that they are the only user on the system.
-All the thousands of
+Time-share scheduling gives every user the illusion that they are the only user on the system.
+[17 words]

 2.7 Guilt is Golden